AUTO

 Some car-buying experts suggest you can spend up to half your annual salary on a car and its associated costs.

-How it works: If you make $50,000 per year, you can spend up to $25,000 on your down payment, loan payments, fuel, insurance, and maintenance.
+How it works: If you make $50,000 per year, you can spend up to $25,000 on the sum of your down payment, loan payments, fuel, insurance, and maintenance.
 (If your household has more than one vehicle, be aware that your second vehicle’s costs count toward that 50% as well.)

 If your home is paid off and you have no other debt, this may be a good rule to follow.
 However, you should examine your household budget carefully and consider your other expenses before committing so much of your income to one purchase.